Last updated on 2026-01-30

 Graduates of the Museum and Cultural Management program can pursue various career paths in Canada, including:

-- Collection Manager: Oversee and manage collections in museums, ensuring proper care and documentation.
+- Collection Manager: Overseeing the care and management of museum collections, ensuring proper preservation and documentation.

-- Curatorial Assistant: Assist curators in planning and executing exhibitions and managing collections.
+- Curatorial Assistant: Assisting curators in the planning and execution of exhibitions and managing collections.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.